-ASPIRE Learning L3 operates as one of three home-based services under the same ownership.
+ASPIRE Learning L2 is one of three homebased services under the same ownership.
 The Chief Executive Officer and a registered Education Manager hold the positions of directors within the organisation.
-They are supported by an operations manager, and two visiting teachers.
-Together, they guide a team of educators who provide care and education to children in the educators' homes.
-Most of the children enrolled are of Pacific heritages.
+They lead a team of educators to provide care and education for children in the educator's home.
+Most children attending are of Pacific heritages.